Some FAQs

 Do you diagnose?

 Map and Compass does not diagnose specific disorders.
 We are focussed on addressing the underlying causes, not the presenting symptoms.
-We may be able to help point you in the right direction if we feel that the assessment indicates that it would be advisable to see a specific kind of clinician/specialist/GP etc. Each child that goes through a full diagnostic assessment will receive a thorough clinical/educational report detailing the results of the assessment that can be used to show teachers, GPs, other specialists etc in order to help explain the challenges your child is facing, the advised course of remediation, and any suggested referrals.
+We may be able to help point you in the right direction if we feel that the assessment indicates that it would be advisable to see a specific kind of clinician/specialist/GP etc. Each child that goes through a full diagnostic assessment has the opportunity to book a thorough clinical/educational report detailing the results of the assessment that can be used to show teachers, GPs, other specialists etc in order to help explain the challenges your child is facing, the advised course of remediation, and any suggested referrals.

 Neuro-developmental programmes "work at a very early point developmentally assessing and developing the early reflexes.
 They work by securing the foundations on which all other development is built.
 Very simply, by revisiting some of the very early developmental stages these programmes can improve the efficiency of the cerebellum.
 This in turn reduces the degree to which sensory information is allowed to overwhelm the system, and let's kids get on with doing.
 Because it works at such a fundamental level it can help lots of children and adults who have very different presenting problems and/or diagnoses"-Pauline Shannon, NDT, Edinburgh